canonical/openthread-border-router-snap/Wiki.md

 ```

 ## Forming the OTBR Network:
-1. Connect the RCP Dongle to a USB port
+1. Connect the RCP dongle (A) to a USB port
 2. Use the CTL tool to initialize the Thread network:
 ```bash
 sudo openthread-border-router.ot-ctl